Menu Close

 Find a Good Fit for Your Family

 Doctors, hospital discharge coordinators, and home health nurses may have experience with hospice agencies in your area.
 They are good sources, but the final choice is yours.
 Web searches and online finders may also help you narrow down your options.
 Medicare requires a standard list of services from all Medicare-approved hospice providers.
-While services are similar, a hospice may have more experience with a specific medical condition.
+While services are similar, a hospice provider may have more experience with a specific medical condition.

 Does Accreditation Matter?

 Hospice agencies may open their programs to independent accrediting organizations.
 These organizations measure a provider’s care and business practices against industry and Medicare standards.
-Hospice providers are not required to be accredited, but accreditation does offer an un-biases assessment of quality.
+Hospice providers are not required to be accredited, but accreditation does offer an unbiased assessment of quality.

 The three major accrediting agencies for hospice and palliative care programs are: